VladOniscenko/VladOniscenko/README.md

 ### 🧠 About Me

-I'm a third-year Informatics student at RUAS, driven by the intersection of clean code, scalable architecture, and making things work after 3 hours of *"this should be easy."*
+I'm a Full Stack Developer driven by the intersection of clean code, scalable architecture, and making things work after 3 hours of *"this should be easy."*

 Still reading?
 Alright, tryhard, I see you.
 Don't act like you're not judging every line.
 Or maybe you're procrastinating.
 Either way, welcome.